td-org-uit-no/UiTHack22/Noob/noob5_grandmaster/writeup.md

 # Writeup
-Look at the respective users(Darth_vader) user id on the server.
+Look at the respective users(Darth_Vader) user id on the server.
 Insert the id into the flag structure.
 ```
-$ id grandMaster
+$ less /etc/passwd
-    $ 991323122
+Will list all user and their id's.
 ```

 `
 UiTHack22{991323122}
 `